 Extreme E, officially known as Extreme E Ltd, is a pioneering motorsport series headquartered in Great Britain.
-Founded in 2018, the series focuses on electric off-road racing, aiming to raise awareness about climate change and promote sustainable technologies.
-With operational regions spanning remote locations such as the Arctic, deserts, and rainforests, Extreme E combines thrilling competition with environmental advocacy.
+Founded in 2018, the organisation focuses on electric off-road racing, aiming to raise awareness about climate change and promote sustainable technologies.
+With operational regions spanning across remote locations worldwide, including deserts and rainforests, Extreme E showcases the capabilities of electric vehicles in extreme environments.

 Extreme E’s score of 28 is lower than 43% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.